data-gymnasia/courses/content/multivariable-calculus/content.md

 _{button.next-step} Continue_

 ---
+> id: step-82

-To integrate over the region in the $xy$-plane using this subdivision, we need to find the area of each small patch.
-Since the areas of the rectangles in the $uv$-plane are easier to deal with, we find the areas of the patches in the $xy$-plane by [[multiplying|dividing]] the area of the corresponding rectangle by the area distortion factor of the transformation $\mathbf{T}$.
+To integrate over the region in the $xy$-plane using this subdivision, we need to find the area of each small piece.
+Since the areas of the rectangles in the $uv$-plane are easier to deal with, we find the areas of the piece in the $xy$-plane by [[multiplying|dividing]] the area of the corresponding rectangle by the area distortion factor of the transformation $\mathbf{T}$.
 This local area distortion factor, or *Jacobian determinant* is the absolute value of the determinant of the Jacobian matrix $\frac{\partial \mathbf{T}(\mathbf{x})}{\partial \mathbf{x}}$.
 This is because the area distortion factor of a linear transformation is the absolute value of its determinant, and a differentiable function is essentially [linear](gloss:linearize) when zoomed far enough in.
 Thus we arrive at the formula

     p
       | \begin{equation*}